Click on button above to view GA Watches/Warnings/Special Wx Statements.

 Current Agricultural Weather Conditions in Georgia

-Across Georgia...temperatures are near 63 degrees north, near 55 degrees central, and near 61 degrees south.
-Current sky conditions are partly cloudy north, clear central, and clear south.
-In the north, relative humidity is near 62%, and the dew point is near 50 degrees.
-In the central part of the state, relative humidity is near 100%, and the dew point is near 55 degrees.
-In the south, relative humidity is near 90%, and the dew point is near 58 degrees.
-There is patchy fog south.
-Winds are from the southeast at 3 mph north, where conditions are favorable for spraying.
-Winds are calm central, where conditions are favorable for spraying.
+Across Georgia...temperatures are near 67 degrees north, near 63 degrees central, and near 76 degrees south.
+Current sky conditions are fog north, fog central, and cloudy south.
+In the north, relative humidity is near 97%, and the dew point is near 66 degrees.
+In the central part of the state, relative humidity is near 100%, and the dew point is near 63 degrees.
+In the south, relative humidity is near 91%, and the dew point is near 73 degrees.
+The livestock heat stress category is no stress north, no stress central, and no stress south.
+Visibility is less than one mile north and central.
+Winds are from the west at 7 mph north, where conditions are not favorable for spraying due to fog.
+Winds are calm central, where conditions are not favorable for spraying due to fog.
 Winds are calm south, where conditions are favorable for spraying.
-Based on current available observations, the highest temperature is 70 degrees at Saint Simons.
-The lowest temperature is 51 degrees at Augusta (Bush).
+Based on current available observations, the highest temperature is 76 degrees at Valdosta.
+The lowest temperature is 63 degrees at Macon.

 Current NOWCAST not available: